 - We can tailor this trip, it's inclusions and the accommodations, to meet your requirements, budget, and interests.

 Depart the capital for the surrounding countryside.
-Arriving at the village of Van Giang we meet a local family who give us a cooking demonstration followed by lunch.
+Upon arrival at the village of Van Giang, we’ll meet a local family who will give us a cooking demonstration followed by lunch.

-After lunch we embark on a cycling tour of the village and the local area where we can observe how rural Vietnam functions.
+After lunch, we’ll embark on a cycling tour of the village and the local area, where we can observe how rural Vietnam functions.
 This is a great opportunity to learn about the traditional professions and way of life in a typical North Vietnamese community.
-On our way back to Hanoi we stop at Bat Trang – a village renowned for its ceramic making, whose origins date back a thousand years.
+On our way back to Hanoi, we’ll stop at Bat Trang – a village renowned for its ceramic making, whose origins date back a thousand years.

 Transfer to Hanoi train station for the overnight train to Lao Cai on the Chinese border.